| Central Asia | ATLAS of Plucked Instruments |

 |

 Central Asia For this website I regard "Central Asia" as the area around the mountains of North Afghanistan and India (the Pamirs, Karakoram and Himalayas) - as all the instruments in that region look remarkably similar.
-But although most of them are long-neck lutes - they differ quite enough to make this a very interesting region.
+But although most of them are long-neck lutes - they differ quite enough to make this for instruments a very interesting region.
 Remember that in this area all instruments are locally made, so there is a wide variety between makers and you may encounter quite some differences from the descriptions given here.
 Also the spelling of names is often slightly different.
 As the different peoples (tribes) in this area are living in mixed groups, do also not take the official borders very sharply.
-For lots of background information about this area see : Stylusmagazine .
-Click here to hop straight to : Uzbekistan, Kyrgyzstan, Kazakhstan, Tajikistan, Turkmenistan, West China (Uyghurs), Naxi (China), Afghanistan, Pakistan (NWFP and Baluchistan), Kashmir, Nepal, Tibet and Bhutan.
+For some background information about this area see : Advantour.
+Click here to hop straight to : Uzbekistan, Kyrgyzstan, Kazakhstan, Tajikistan, Turkmenistan, West China (Uyghurs), Afghanistan, Pakistan (NWFP and Baluchistan), Ladakh, Nepal, Tibet and Bhutan.

 |